FOLLOW US

 Flooding

-Flash floods can occur with very little warning and can lead to dangerous water flows and disruption to transport and other networks.
+Flash floods can be dangerous, happen with little warning and disrupt transport and other networks.
 Keep a close eye on weather forecasts and follow the advice of local authorities.

 Earthquakes